North Warrnambool Football Club

-The North Warrnambool Football Netball Club, nicknamed the Eagles, is an Australian rules football and netball club based near the regional city of Warrnambool, Victoria.
+The North Warrnambool Eagles Football Netball Club, nicknamed the Eagles, is an Australian rules football and netball club based near the regional city of Warrnambool, Victoria.
 The club teams currently compete in the Hampden Football Netball League, where the football squad has played since 1997.

 History

 The club was formed in 1986 with the merger of Grassmere and Bushfield clubs.
 The merged club was known as Northern Districts and competed in the Warrnambool District Football League until it transferred to the stronger Hampden league in 1997.
 Northern Districts won the 1994 premiership in the Warrnambool DFL and was runners-up in 1992.